Excluding a rectangular grid: Outline of the proof

 An issue arising from this approach when considering tree decompositions instead of path decompositions is the following.
 When we say that $G$ is a $(<k)$-clique-sums of $G_1, \dots, G_m$, the graphs $G_i$ are not necessarily minors of $G$, and so they may contain a graph of the form $T \square P_\ell$ for some tree $T$ on $k$ vertices.
 In the bounded pathwidth case, the graphs $G_h$ for $h \in [m]$ had just two additional cliques, corresponding to the right and left adhesions, and so we just removed these cliques (the set $A_h$) to obtain a subgraph of $G$.
 This is not possible in the general case since we can have arbitrarily many such cliques.
 To solve this issue, we will build $G_1, \dots, G_m$ with $V(G_h) \subseteq V(G)$ for every $i \in [m]$, such that, while $G_h$ might not be a minor of $G$, the ``connectivity'' in $G_h$ is not higher than in $G$, meaning that for every $Z_1, Z_2 \subseteq V(G_h)$ both of size $i$, if there are $i$ pairwise disjoint paths between $Z_1$ and $Z_2$ in $G_h$, then there are $i$ pairwise disjoint paths between $Z_1$ and $Z_2$ in $G$.
 Hence, in the main proof, we will work on such an ``almost minor'' of $G$, and every time we will need the assumption that there is no minor of the form $T \square P_\ell$ for a tree $T$ on $k$ vertices, we will come back to the original graph using this connectivity property.
 This notion is developed in Section~\ref{sec:nice_sets}.

 Another important idea in the proof of Theorem~\ref{thm:pdk_technical} is the induction on $\pw(G)$.
 For the general case, we want to proceed by induction on $\tw(G)$, which is bounded by the Grid-Minor Theorem.
 However, it is in practice harder to decrease the treewidth than the pathwidth.
-To circumvent this issue, we need a notion of ``partial tree decompostion'', which was already recently used in~\cite{quiskly_excluding_an_apex_forest} to prove some other excluded-minor results.
+To circumvent this issue, we need a notion of ``partial tree decomposition''.
+We note that some very similar notions were recently used, for example, in~\cite{Eiben2021,quickly_excluding_an_apex_forest,JansenSwennnenhuis2024}.
+Note also that this notion is, while closely related, different from the ``bidimensionality'' as defined by Thilikos and Wiederrecht in~\cite{GMthroughBidim}.